 Susanne’ started working with the cystic fibrosis center in Augusta, Ga. in September 2012, shortly after the introduction of Kalydeco®.
 She is very passionate about helping patients and families develop solutions to their problems and balance

 CF care with everyday life.
 Susanne’ serves on the Access Steering Committee and the Food Security Committee with the CF Foundation.
 She is also a co-facilitator for the CF Social Work Mentor Program.
-In her space time, Susanne’ loves to learn, travel,
+In her spare time, Susanne’ loves to learn, travel,

 and experience new things.